Account Data Compromise Event (ADCE)

 The exchange of goods and services for payment between the cardholder and merchant.
 The transaction is performed (completely or partially) via electronic communication.

-A paperless transfer of funds initiated from a terminal, computer, telephone instrument, or magnetic tape.
+A paperless transfer of funds initiated from a terminal, computer, phone or magnetic tape.

 Electronic Funds Transfer System (EFTS)